-Complete in Themselves.
 Orders shall contain the name of the judge presiding, the date of hearing and the department.
 All pages of the order shall include the case name and number in a footer or header.
 All orders or decrees in probate matters must be complete in themselves.
 They shall set forth, with the same particularity required of judgments in civil matters, all matters actually passed on by the court, the relief granted, the names of any persons affected, the descriptions of any property affected and the amounts of any money affected.
 Probate orders should be written so their general effect may be determined without reference to the petition on which they are based.
 Orders may reference attached exhibits where use of the exhibits is meant to safeguard against typographical errors, for example where lengthy property descriptions are involved.
 Exhibits must reference the case name and number.
 The preferred practice is to incorporate the exhibit into the order and provide for a judicial signature element at the end of the exhibit.

-- A. Orders Settling Accounts.
+A. Orders Settling Accounts.
 In orders settling accounts it is proper to use general language approving the account, the report, and the acts reflected therein.
 It is not sufficient in any order to recite merely that the petition as presented is granted.
-Orders settling accounts must also contain a statement as to fees approved, fees waived, and the balance of the estate on hand, specifically noting the amount of cash included. - B. When an order is submitted to the court, it will be accompanied by two (2) complete, legible copies, along with copies of all documents attached to the proposed order.
+Orders settling accounts must also contain a statement as to fees approved, fees waived, and the balance of the estate on hand, specifically noting the amount of cash included.

-(Adopted October 1, 1998; Amended January 1, 2002; Rule 4.04 renumbered as 4.05 and amended January 1, 2009; Amended January 1, 2010; Amended July 1, 2013)
+(Adopted October 1, 1998; Amended January 1, 2002; Rule 4.04 renumbered as 4.05 and amended January 1, 2009; Amended January 1, 2010; Amended July 1, 2013; Amended July 1, 2017)